How To Handle Rejection Confidently And Move On

 Why rejection can hurt so much

 How people handle rejection may also be influenced by the attachment style they develop in infancy, based on how they were raised and nurtured as a child.
 For example, children may develop an anxious attachment style that predisposes them to a more significant sensitivity to rejection.
 In contrast, those with certain avoidant attachment styles may not experience rejection sensitivity as intensely.
-Research indicates a connection between attachment styles and the portion of the brain that regulates how individuals experience feelings of rejection.
+Research indicates a potential connection between attachment styles and the portion of the brain that regulates how individuals experience feelings of rejection.

 Tips for handling rejection and moving forward

-Avoid rumination, focusing on strengthening your self-worth
+Avoid rumination; focus on your self-worth

 While the two are sometimes confused, there’s a difference between reflecting on a painful situation and ruminating on it.
 One of the key differences lies in the intention.
 For example, reflecting on a situation that made you believe you were rejected can be a productive process because it allows you to consider the specifics of why it caused those thoughts and learn what you can do differently to handle them better.